Hi there, I'm Carly.

 I'm a writer, translator, and world traveler.

-Ever since I was a kid growing up in suburban Michigan with maps of Africa plastered across my bedroom walls, traveling the world was my dream, and now it’s my passion.
+Ever since I was a kid growing up in Michigan with maps of Africa plastered across my bedroom walls, traveling the world was my dream, and now it’s my passion.

 My interests have always led me to travel, and writing, and I’ve been working to combine the two at every turn.
 In college, I studied English, Spanish, and German, and wrote my thesis on National Geographic to explore different perspectives on travel writing and photography.
 I studied and taught in Cuba, Ecuador, and Mexico, was a Fulbright teacher in Austria, and worked as a freelance writer and translator from wherever my travels took me.
 I went back to the States briefly to study comparative and world literature at Cornell, where I wrote about the space of the hotel and the concept of home in Spanish, Japanese, and English novels.

 I hope this blog helps you plan adventures of your own.
-Even though the world has already been mapped, it’s still there to be discovered.
+Even though the world has already been mapped, it’s still there to be explored.

 Where I've been